matissev/le-bientot-nomme/README.md

     ufw allow 80/tcp
     sudo ufw delete allow 8080

-# Setup SSL (FUCK YEAH FINALLY!)
+# Setup SSL (YEAH FINALLY!)

 [LINK](https://code.lengstorf.com/deploy-nodejs-ssl-digitalocean/#get-a-free-ssl-certificate-with-let-s-encrypt)

 CAREFUL :

-on this line -> `proxy_pass http://localhost:5000/`
-I used my server ip and the port 5000
+With keystone, don't specify any ip adress in the .env, but use the port 5000

 AND don't forget to replace the app.example.com with your domain name